 - Use a dehumidifier to better control the moisture in the air of your home

+Unfortunately, it’s not so easy.
 There’s no telling whether your home will be struck by wet rot or dry rot.
+Being prepared is the best you can do for your home.
 Due to their difference in moisture requirements, it is important to maintain proper moisture levels in your home to ensure that neither has the chance to take root and compromise your wooden structures.
+Treating your wooden structures with borate fungicide can prevent future wood rot from growing on the timber.
+As an added benefit, borate-treated wood also helps ward away termites in search of moist wood.

 The reality is that fungi, especially wood rot fungi, will always be a factor in the lives of homeowners.
 They will always be a part of our world as one of the ruling groups of decomposers.
 Scientists around the world are still trying to better understand the precise ways that white rot and brown rot fungi interact with different types of wood.
 As concluded by a study on SpringerNature, “Understanding the moisture requirements of decay fungi is key for interpreting wood durability test data, for analyzing the protective mode of action of new wood protection systems and for accurate modeling of degradation processes and the resulting service lifetimes of wood products.”